MehreenMehreen/start_follow_read_arabic/inference.md

 # Inference Results
 ## Cross-Dataset validation results of SFR-Arabic

-The line-level cross dataset evaluation of different training and test sets has the following results:
+The line-level cross dataset evaluation of different training and test sets has the following CER:

               TEST
 | Train\Test      | MADCAT  |  KHATT  | Muharaf |